-New flights have opened up one of the UK's most distant outposts, bringing St Helena's whale sharks, Napoleonic past and locals (known as Saints) that much closer to home
+New flights have opened up one of the UK's most distant outposts, so Lyn Hughes visited in search of St Helena's whale sharks, Napoleonic history and unique culture

 We were chugging along in Anthony’s boat, following St Helena’s north-west coast back to Jamestown, the island’s capital, and the seas were proving busy.